ssu-vtl/accelerated-intelligent-document-processing-on-aws/README.md

 ## Additional scripts / utilities

 `stop_workflows.sh <stack-name>:` _The Andon Chord!
 Purges all pending message from the SQS Document Queue, and stops all running State machine executions._

-`compare_json_files.py [-h] [--output-dir OUTPUT_DIR] [--debug] bucket folder1 folder2:` _Handy tool to compare JSON files in different folders, for assessing, for example, effects of using different models or prompts._
+`compare_json_files.py [-h] [--output-dir OUTPUT_DIR] [--debug] bucket folder1 folder2:` _Handy tool to compare JSON files in different folders.
+Use it to assess, for example, the effects of using different models or prompts for extraction.
+Includes an AI summary of the key differences in the outputs._

 ## Configuration / Customization